Updated December 29, 2022 with additional details on Dash model

 Best Air Fryers Not Made in China

-I’ve been checking Wayfair, Williams-Sonoma, and Amazon and seeing contradictory information about this one.
 Wayfair customer service clearly confirms on their pages that this is made in Indonesia, although they do it in their Q&A section and not their usual product information.
-Williams-Sonoma, on the other hand, clearly states “Made in Indonesia” on their product page.

 I’m going to guess that all the supply chain and lockdown issues that happened during the pandemic are playing a part in the inconsistency here.
 Making matters worse, Wayfair country of origin information isn’t exactly the most reliable.
 My best advice is to try to find this in a store so you can check for yourself.
-If I had no choice but to buy it online, I’d choose WIlliams-Sonoma, only because if they send you a made in China model you can always send it back with impunity as they clearly list the country of origin.
+If I had no choice but to buy it online, I’d choose Amazon or WIlliams-Sonoma, only because if they send you a made in China model you can always send it back with impunity as they clearly list the country of origin.